 Main risk factors

 The two main risk factors for bladder cancer are smoking and exposure to chemicals at work.
-Your risk if you smoke is up to 6 times higher than a non smoker.
+Your risk if you smoke is up to 4 times higher than a non smoker.
 Chemicals in cigarette smoke get into the bloodstream and end up in the urine.
 This brings them into contact with the bladder.
 Chemicals used in some industries can also cause bladder cancer.
-Most have been banned in the UK for about 20 years, but you may have been exposed to them in the past.
+Some have been banned in the UK for over 50 years, but you may have been exposed to them in the past.

 Other risk factors